How to Write a Design Brief

 What is a brief?

 Many design decisions are based on the specifications of the brief.
 It talks in depth about the design problem so that everyone involved can understand how best to meet the project objectives.
-For this reason, a good design brief can help transform your good ideas into great ones and guarantees you better results.
+For this reason, a good design brief can help transform your good ideas into great ones and guarantee you better results.

 The importance of writing a creative brief

-Briefs are the cornerstone of the design process.
-They’re your roadmap to communicate your vision to the design team.
-By writing one, you are giving all the stakeholders involved in the project a mental template on which to base their decisions.
+By writing a design brief you’re giving all the stakeholders involved in the project a mental template on which to base their decisions.
 It serves as a vital project management tool to bring your design agency and stakeholders on the same page.
 Without a design brief, designers will have to rely on phone calls or emails to communicate crucial aspects of the project and potential scope creep can impact the overall budget and deadline.

 A brief will ensure the agency handling your project understands everything upfront about your business, from the project focus to your brand guidelines.